 There are over 200 languages spoken through the Canadian territory, but where you’ll find them is highly localized and is a product of the history and the pattern of immigration to the place.
 In 2011, 80% of people who spoke a language other than English, French, or an indigenous language at home lived in just one of six cities.

 Capital of Ontario and home to 2.9 million people, Toronto is the largest city in Canada with a booming economy and propelled by more growth in immigration.
 Out of its 1.8 million people, 32.3% percent of the city’s population reported speaking a language other than English or French at home, most commonly Cantonese, Punjabi, Urdu, and Tamil.
-As the 4th largest city in North America, business, government, and educational institutions expand their reach by investing in translation services to communicate locally and around the world.
+As the 4th largest city in North America, business, government, and educational institutions expand their reach by investing in translation services in to communicate locally and around the world.

 Home to 1.7 million people, 36% of Montreal residents reported speaking an immigrant language at home.
 17% spoke Arabic and 15% spoke Spanish making translation into these languages essential.
 Added to that, Montreal’s businesses translate content from French into English to share information and communicate with the rest of the country that prefers the English language.